zroyer/Photo-Dropper/README.md

 ## Setup

-Make sure you have RethinkDB and Node.js installed.
+Make sure you have [RethinkDB](https://www.rethinkdb.com/docs/install/osx/) and Node.js installed.
 Then navigate to your photo-dropper directory and install all packages:

 ```
 npm install
 ```
-Start the server:
+Start the database:

 ```
 rethinkDB